 Champagne Cocktail

-Soak the sugar cube with bitters in the bottom of the serving glass.
-Fill carefully with Champagne.
-Do not stir.
+Stir the sugar with the bitters in the bottom of the serving glass till the sugar is mostly dissolved.
+Pour in the Champagne slowly, pouring down the bar spoon handle if you wish.
+Scrape the remaining sugar up from the bottom of the glass a few times, but do not stir.
 Garnish with a long, thin lemon twist coiled and draped partially out of the glass.

-This is the modern Champagne Cocktail as prepared for most of the 20th Century (and the 21st...).
+This is the modern Champagne Cocktail as prepared for most of the 20th Century (and the 21st...), though you will see a lot of recipes that use a sugar cube.
 The admonition to avoid stirring is present in the instructions for a reason.

 This current method of constructing a Champagne Cocktail produces a drier drink because the sugar does not have a chance to fully dissolve.
 Soaking with the bitters will dissolve some of the sugar, and immersion in the Champagne with it's bubbles will get it further along.
 But when you finish the drink you will probably still have some undissolved sugar left in the glass.
-This is intended and produces a slightly sweeter flavor profile than the Champagne by itself.
+These "dregs" give the end of the cocktail a slightly sweeter finish.
+Using superfine sugar will yield fewer "dregs", almost none in fact.
+The more standard sugar cube almost always yields some tasty grit at the end of the drink.

 I also like to use other types of bitters in this drink.
 One fine choice is Bitter Truth Old Time Aromatic Bitters which seem to be a little more delicate than Angostura.
 This pairs nicely with a delicate Champagne.